 $10 per family with up to two children, discounts available for multi-session packs

-In addition to a full slate of arts classes for preschoolers, this program offers 90-minute open play sessions when tots can play with toys, blocks, trains, board books and enjoy a short sing-along.
+In addition to a full slate of arts classes for preschoolers, this program offers open play sessions when tots can play with toys, blocks, trains, board books and enjoy a short sing-along.
+Its location has rotated over the years and it's currently at the Aikido studio on the Columbia waterfront.

 Brooklyn Arts Exchange – Park Slope